mph-/lcapy/doc/tutorial.rst

    >>> cct.V1.v
    10

+The current through a component is obtained with the `I` attribute.
+For a source the current is assumed to flow out of the positive node, however, for a passive device (R, L, C) it is assumed to flow into the positive node.

 The voltage between a node and ground can be determined with the node name as an index, for example,